 Afternoon Tea at The Palm Court – The Plaza Hotel

-This was a special afternoon tea as it was a Congratulation Tea for my daughter, as she had just graduated college.
+This was a special afternoon tea as it was a Congratulation Tea for my daughter, when she had just graduated college.
 Afternoon tea has been a personal experience that I have shared with her for a decade or so.
 What a better way to celebrate this milestone with an experience that we love to share.

 I love Chinese bakeries like Lung Moon.
-From San Francisco, to Los Angeles, to Chicago to New York; wherever there is an old Chinatown you will find inexpensive tasty bakeries.
+From San Francisco, to Los Angeles, to Chicago to New York; wherever there is an old Chinatown, you will find inexpensive tasty bakeries.

 88 Lan Zhou